 Benefits from Link Building: A Case Study

 Link building is hard!
 That’s why so many people have abandoned it as an SEO tactic.
 However, it’s still important for a successful SEO.
-In order to help you justify the effort you put into link building, let me provide this case study from a link building effort.
+In order to help you justify the effort you put into link building, let me provide this case study from a link-building effort.
 This data can show you the potential benefits of link building and hopefully justify it to yourself (or your boss) as part of your SEO campaign.

 Links Generate Traffic